ZONESTAR3D/Z9/Z9V5/Z9V5_FAQ/Issue_heating/readme.md

 - 3.3.2 If the temperature of the room is low (<20 ℃), try to wrap around the machine.

 --------
+## Contact with our support team
-## :email: If you can't find a solution to solve your problem after readed the FAQ , please contact our technical support team : support@zonestar3d.com .
+:email: If you can't find a solution to solve your problem after readed the FAQ , please contact our technical support team : support@zonestar3d.com .